All 1 sample page(s) are viewable on-line.

 Bad Rhythmic Notation Examples

-Along with learning correct notation and music principles.
-You also need to spot bad notation and incorrect names for standard music terms.
+Along with learning correct music notation and music principles.
+You also will be able to spot bad notation examples, incorrect names for standard music terms — as well as translate it and read on the fly.

-For the most common 4/4 time signature that is an invisible mid-bar line that no note will sustain over it unless tied.
-This make it really easy to read.
-Sort of like the spaces between works or the recognizable rhythmic syllables of music.
-The below, "Confusing and Hard to Read" notation is taken right from examples on the Internet and un-fortunately quite common.
+For the most common 4/4 time signature, there is an invisible mid-bar line between beats two and three that no note will sustain over it unless tied.
+This make it effortless to read.
+Sort of like the spaces between words.
+This helps you recognizable the common rhythmic syllables used in various time signatures.
+The below, “Confusing and Hard to Read” notation, taken right from examples on the Internet and unfortunately quite common.